memgraph/docs/mage/query-modules/python/gnn-node-classification.md

 ### `predict(vertex)`

 This function predicts metrics on one node.
-It is suggested to load even test data (data without labels).
-Test data won't be part of training or validation process.
+It is suggested to load the test data (data without labels) as well.
+Test data won't be a part of the training or validation process.

 #### Input
 - `vertex: mgp.Vertex`➡ prediction node